rabbitmq/ra/docs/internals/INTERNALS.md

 module it is also possible to switch based on the `machine_version` key included in the meta data passed to `apply/3`.

-#### Runtime Behaviour
+### Runtime Behaviour

-New versions are enabled whenever a there is a quorum of members with a higher version and one of them is elected leader.
+New versions are enabled whenever there is a quorum of members with a higher version and one of them is elected leader.
 The leader will commit the new version to the log and each follower will move to the new version when this log entry is applied.
 Followers that do not yet have the new version available will receive log entries from the leader